-She holds a Master in Choreography and Arts from the Academy of Fine Arts of Brussels (ISAC, 2019).
-She studied a BFA in Theater in the National University of the Arts, in Buenos Aires (UNA, 2004-2007), where she also graduated in the Contemporary Dance School ARTE XXI in 2008.
+Paula Almiron is an Argentinian choreographer and dancer.
+She obtained a Master's degree in Choreography and Arts at the Royal Academy of Fine Arts of Brussels (ISAC, 2019).
+Previously, she studied a BFA in Theatre at the National University of the Arts, in Buenos Aires (2007).